raven-black-dream/digital-garden/posts/Characters/Cainites/Salamah bint Alzilal.md

 Eerie Presence (2 points): A pervasive miasma of unease surrounds you.
 You exude a sense of wrongness that is palpable to mortals.
 This aura of fear increases the difficulty of Social rolls involving interaction with mortals by two, with the exception of Intimidation rolls.

+Dark Secret (1 point): Believes Lasombra to still be a presence inside the Abyss

 ## Obtenebration
 ### Shadow Play
 While this ability does not allow characters to create shadows that do not already exist, it allows one to manipulate, move, and animate ambient shadows.
 This can grant social effects, such as using shadows to make yourself more imposing, or shape an environment to suit your needs, creating areas of shadow in which to hide a person or object.